sdfggvfvj/bianzhidai-2.0/README.md

 Xiaoyuan Gao(CN) is a Rotterdam-based freelance graphic designer, image-maker, type designer and the initiator of “notyourtype foundry”.
 She loves experimenting with unconventional approaches to type design and typesetting.
 She sees type design (making custom characters into a font file) as making a tool for typing, just like a customised typewriter.
 She also enjoys creating visuals out of found images , which allows her to combine typography and imagery in playful ways.

 ## License ⚡
-Bianzhidai is licensed under the SIL Open Font License, version 1.1.
+Bianzhidai is under Free To Use BUT Be Nice License, version 1.1.

 ## Publisher 💿
 [Velvetyne Type Foundry](https://velvetyne.fr/)